Denis-Svichkarev/ios-developer-playground/README.md

-# Study Projects
+# iOS Developer's Playground
-Welcome to my Study Projects repository!
-This collection of sample projects is designed to explore and master various architectural patterns and programming languages in iOS development.
+Welcome to the iOS Developer's Playground!
+This repository contains a collection of study projects to explore and master various architectural patterns and programming languages in iOS development.

 ## Project Structure
 This repository currently contains the following projects: